1gravity/Kotlin-Bloc/README.md

 ## Example

 The "Hello World" example of UI frameworks is the counter app.
-Creating the "business logic" part of such an app is incredibly simple with `Kotlin Bloc`:
+Creating the "business logic" part of such an app is very simple with `Kotlin Bloc`:

 ```kotlin
 fun bloc(context: BlocContext) = bloc<Int, Int>(context, 1) {